 Don’t forget to check out also other Useful Portuguese Phrases.

 And this is it!
 I hope you enjoyed this post and that you learnt how to say Happy New Year in Portuguese.

-Please share your experience with us.
+Please share your experience with me by leaving a comment below.
 Have you ever spent New Year in Portugal?
 Did you like it?
-Was it different than in your country?
+Was it different from your country?
 How is it in your country?
 Do you spend it with family or friends?